oroinc/documentation/user/back-office/system/integrations/payment-integration/checkout/index.rst

 PayPal Payments Pro Express Checkout
 ------------------------------------

 ..
-Express Checkout is a part of the payment method name (PayPal Payments Pro Express Checkout).
+Express Checkout is part of the payment method name (PayPal Payments Pro Express Checkout).
 Unintentionally, it is forced to duplicate the parent header.
 Other payment methods do not have to follow this style.

 .. image:: /user/img/system/integrations/checkout/checkout_payments_pro_express.png
    :width: 400px